Skip to main content

 Upon activation, p53 can halt the cell cycle to allow for DNA repair.
 If the damage is too extensive to be repaired, p53 can trigger apoptosis (programmed cell death) or induce a state of permanent growth arrest known as cellular senescence.
 This function is a critical defense against the propagation of genetically unstable cells, thereby preventing cancer.

-The induction of senescence via the is a key tumor-suppressive mechanism.
+The induction of senescence via the p53 pathway is a key tumor-suppressive mechanism.
 It ensures that a potentially dangerous cell is permanently removed from the proliferative pool.
 However, the accumulation of these senescent cells, which are resistant to apoptosis, is a double-edged sword.

 As these cells persist, they secrete the pro-inflammatory SASP, which degrades the surrounding tissue matrix and can, paradoxically, promote malignancy in neighboring cells.
 Therefore, the regulation of the p53 pathway and its downstream consequences is central to the biology of aging.